HTTP vs. HTTPS: Which One is Better In Terms of Improving Your SEO Score?

 What is HTTPS for?

 The key role of HTTPS is enhanced security.
-As such, HTTPS has been used for any site involving secure information like personal data and banking details.
+As such, it has been used for any site involving secure information like personal data and banking details.
 In fact, it is usually present in e-commerce sites to protect transactions.
-You might notice that your bank will use HTTPS to protect your personal information where you can easily recognize the padlock on your browser.
+You might notice that your bank will use websites with SSL Certificates to protect your personal information where you can easily recognize the padlock on your browser.
 Very often, HTTPS is used as an SEO benefit to your secure site.

 How Security Affect Your SEO